Preparing for the European Sustainability Reporting Standards (ESRS): What companies need to know

 3. Prepare for assurance

-How can Aligned Incentives help you get ready for ESRS?
+How can Aligned Incentives help you get ready for CSRD-ESRS?

-Aligned Incentives provides a science-based sustainability platform that helps global organizations effectively measure, report, and mitigate environmental impacts while ensuring ESRS compliance.
+Aligned Incentives provides a science-based sustainability platform that helps global organizations effectively measure, report, and mitigate environmental impacts while ensuring CSRD-ESRS compliance.

-Accurate double materiality assessment: Our AITrack platform, powered by a comprehensive database, delivers in-depth insights into your company’s entire value chain.
-Our process-based Life Cycle Assessment covers over 300,000 Scope 3 activities, enabling granular double materiality assessments at scale—not only for ESRS compliance but also to inform strategic investments.
+• Accurate double materiality assessment: Our AITrack platform, powered by a comprehensive database, delivers in-depth insights into your company’s entire value chain.
+Our process-based Life Cycle Assessment covers over 400,000 Scope 3 activities, enabling granular double materiality assessments at scale—not only for ESRS compliance but also to inform strategic growth.